 Winemakers can adjust acidity and sugar content levels at this stage. (*Void where prohibited, some regions in winemaking’s Old-World regions have strict regulations regarding the adjustment of almost-wine.)

 The soon-to-be-wine must enter a phase of concentration.
 The must is cooled to about 60°F (15°C) so that the skins have added time to release their color compounds to the mass before the wild ride of fermentation.
 It’s a bit like making iced coffee, the cool temperatures allow for a slow and steady release of these chemical compounds without the harmful breakage that can occur with overheating.
 Cold soaking, as it is called, can last from a few days to a week or so.
 While not a universal practice, where high color intensity and stability are key to a wine’s style, the process is invaluable.

 The wine is chilling in its fermentation vessel, soaking out some color.
 And then, the party begins.

 The party house, or fermentation vessel, comes in a variety of materials.
 The world and history have given way to a grand variety of tubs, barrels, vats, and tanks in which to ferment wine.
 Options include wood, stainless steel, fiberglass, and cement vessels in a dizzying array of sizes and configurations.
-Each has potential and the decisions to use any specific style, size, and material depends on the style of wine, cost of production, and the winemaker’s preference.
+Each has potential and the decision to use any specific style, size, and material depends on the style of wine, cost of production, and the winemaker’s preference.

 Regardless of the preferred fermentation vessel, a few things are universal.
 The first one is fermentation.
 This is the action of yeast consuming sugar and releasing alcohol, carbon dioxide, and heat as by-products.
 The chemical notation form of this transaction is: